Frank Leech: War resistance

 During the Second World War Frank Leech was one of many Glasgow Anarchists who made attempts to resist various aspects of the war such as conscription.

 Participation in Air Raid Precautions and compulsory fire-watching schemes was deprecated by Glasgow Anarchists.
 As Anarchist Federation member Eddie Fenwick explained when prosecuted for refusing to fire watch at his workplace, since the "owners of private property had denied him the elementary rights of man, he was entitled to refuse to protect private property."

 When Leech was fined for refusing to comply with the fire watching regulations, and then imprisoned after declining to pay, he went on hunger strike in Barlinnie Prison, Glasgow, explaining afterwards that he would not "be used by any ruling class in their wars ...
 I am determined that our dictators will only conscript my dead body.
 Not whilst there is breath in it will I submit to them."
 After going without food for 17 days Leech was released when friends paid his fine.

 In August 1940 four members of the Glasgow Anarchist Federation - James Kennedy, Frank Dorans, Eddie Shaw and Frank Leech - were prosecuted for allegedly inciting people to evade liabilities relating to conscription laid down in the National Service (Armed Forces) Act 1939.
 The basis of the charge was that they had advertised the offer of information and advice for prospective conscientious objectors, and had held mock tribunals to help COs prepare their cases.
 The four defendants were found not guilty, however, since in the judge's opinion their actions had not amounted to incitement.

 One of the foremost methods of war resistance advocated by Leech and the APFC was that similar to modern conscientious objector status.
 Since, however, as a rule, the anti-parliamentarians did not conceal their willingness to fight in the class war, in many cases they failed to satisfy the Tribunals' frequent requirement that applicants should demonstrate conscientious objection to all warfare.
 Once the process of Tribunal and Appellate Tribunal had been exhausted, unsuccessful COs were required to undergo medical examination before being enlisted.
 Refusal to submit to examination was a criminal offence.
 In April 1944 Frank Leech reported that "Dozens of our members have served twelve months sentences for refusing M.E.
 [Medical Examination]."

+Leech died at home near Glasgow on 2 January 1953.